daddycocoaman/riskmap/README.md

 This library provides a `AttckMapper` class with a `mapping` decorator that can be used on functions that perform an offensive technique.

-Unless you plan to run the sample tools, install
+Unless you plan to run the sample tools, install the wheel in the `dist` folder.
+Otherwise, you can install for development with `poetry install` or `poetry install --no-dev` depending on your requirements.

 ### _Example function:_